 Have you ever considered using food as part of your proactive treatment for migraine headache?

 I mean I did the elimination diets way back when to see if food was a trigger for me, but mostly I used to just crawl out from under my rock and go back to work.

 I found doing the migraine elimination diet on my own, really hard work.
 And it took me years to decipher what was going on.
-Now I can highly recommend the ecourse on that page as an easy alternative.
-I digress!
+Now I have an 8-week food experiment journal in my Migraine Pain Management course.